 What to expect during the procedure

-At the initial appointment, your tooth will be made numb, and then the dentist will remove any area of damage or decay, and then take an impression of the tooth being treated before placing a temporary restoration on the tooth.
+At the initial appointment, your tooth will be made numb, and then Dr. Miller or Dr. Esler will remove any area of damage or decay, and then take an impression of the tooth being treated before placing a temporary restoration on the tooth.
 Using that impression as a guide, the lab will fabricate the permanent restoration, which is installed during your subsequent visit.
-The dentist will permanently bond the restoration to your tooth, ensuring natural-looking results.
+The dentist then will bond the restoration permanently to your tooth, ensuring natural-looking results.

 If you need an inlay or onlay, contact our office by calling (806) 513-2544 to schedule a consultation.